-My book project applies insights from organizational sociology to trace whether and how rebel movements transition into successful political parties in the aftermath of civil war.
-I use a multi-method approach—combining statistical analysis on a novel dataset with process tracing in three cases: Mozambique, El Salvador, and Sierra Leone.
+My research applies insights from organizational sociology to trace whether and how rebel movements transform into successful political parties in the aftermath of civil war.
+I use a multi-method approach—combining statistical analysis on a novel dataset with process tracing in three cases: El Salvador, Mozambique, and Sierra Leone.
 I show that, much like corporations, organizational diversity facilitates resilience, adaptation, and transformation in rebel groups.

 Street art in Florence, Italy graciously reminding me what I should be doing instead of photographing street art in Florence, Italy.

 Zaks, Sherry.
 2017.
 "Relationships Among Rivals (RAR): A Framework for Analyzing Contending Hypotheses in Process Tracing."
 Political Analysis.
 25(3): 344–362.
 [Download Paper]